apache/cordova-windows/README.md

 See https://cordova.apache.org/docs/en/dev/guide/platforms/windows/index.html#requirements-and-support

+Note that Visual Studio 2019 is not supported, as discussed in [cordova-windows issue #327](https://github.com/apache/cordova-windows/issues/327).

 # Getting started

 The best way to use this is to install the [Cordova CLI](https://www.npmjs.com/package/cordova), create a project, add the windows platform, and run the app: